unoplatform/uno/doc/articles/features/pointers-keyboard-and-other-user-inputs.md

 As those events are tightly coupled to the native events, Uno has to make some compromises:

-* On iOS, when tapping with a mouse or a pen on Android, or in few other specific cases (like `PointerCaptureLost`), multiple managed events are raised from a single native event.
+* On iOS, when tapping with a mouse or a pen on Android, or in a few other specific cases (like `PointerCaptureLost`), multiple managed events are raised from a single native event.
 These have multiple effects:
   * On WinUI if you have a control A and a nested control B, you will get: